AbdullahFaiza/NLP-ITAI2373/ITAI2373-NewsBot-Midterm/README.markdown

    jupyter notebook
    ```
 2. Open `Midterm_NewsBot_Intelligence_System_FSMK_FaizaAbdullah.ipynb` and run all cells.
-3. Ensure `BBC News Train.csv` is in the `Dataset/` folder or use the sample dataset provided in the notebook.
+3. Verify Dataset: Ensure the BBC News Train.csv file is in the Dataset/ folder.
+The notebook includes a fallback 5-article sample dataset if the full dataset is unavailable, but for optimal results, use the provided Dataset/BBC News Train.csv.

 ---